dsrub/DougNet/README.md

 DougNet is a deep learning api written entirely in python and is intended as a pedogogical tool for understanding the inner-workings of a deep learning library.
 The api is written from scratch and nowhere uses commercial deep learning libraries like [PyTorch](https://pytorch.org) or [TensorFlow](https://www.tensorflow.org) (although it does utilize PyTorch to unit test for correctness).
 For ease of use, the syntax and api of DougNet is very similar to that of PyTorch.
 Unlike PyTorch, DougNet was written so that its source code is *readable*.
 The source code is lightweight: the amount of code and type-checking is kept to a minimum and the file structure is compact.
 For readability, the source code is also written entirely in python, using [Numpy's](https://numpy.org) `ndarray` data structure as its main tensor api.
 A few computationally intensive functions require [Numba](https://numba.pydata.org) which compiles python functions to optimized machine code and allows for multi-threading.
 In keeping with DougNet's philosophy of readability, Numba is a good choice for speeding up slow functions since it requires only a python decorator function and usually almost no changes to the python code.

 Even though DougNet was not written for performance, it compares surprisingly well to PyTorch.
-In most cases it seems that DougNet is only a factor of $\sim 1$ to $2$ times slower than the equivalent PyTorch cpu implementation.
+In most cases it seems that DougNet is only a factor of $\sim$1 to 2 times slower than the equivalent PyTorch cpu implementation.

 Some of the math and algorithms behind DougNet can be complicated.
 For example, understanding the automatic differentiation engine that powers DougNet requires knowledge of graph data structures, dynamic programming, matrix calculus and tensor contractions.
 I am currently working on a companion text, possibly a book or a blog, reviewing the math behind deep learning libraries.